Indonesia quake survivor grieves 11 relatives as he rebuilds

 The woman and children suffered severe head injuries and broken bones and are being treated in a hospital overwhelmed by the number of casualties.

-According to the government's National Disaster Agency, as of Tuesday evening more than 265 people were killed, with hundreds missing and injured, almost all in and around Cianjur.
+According to the National Disaster Agency, as of Tuesday evening more than 268 people were killed, with hundreds missing and injured, almost all in and around Cianjur.
 The toll was expected to rise.

 Like many other villagers, Enjot desperately dug through debris looking for survivors, and managed to rescue several.
 But blocked roads and damaged bridges meant that authorities weren't able to bring in the heavy machinery needed to remove larger slabs of concrete and other rubble.